ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2018

 About the Millennium Fellow

-Melissa Mau is a rising senior at Becker College majoring in Animal Care and minoring in Animal Behavior.
-Melissa moved from town to town in Connecticut seeing the different aspects of life and hardship.
-She is the founder and president of Becker FFA Collegiate Chapter, that is regulated by National FFA.
+My name is Melissa and I am a rising senior at Becker College majoring in Animal Care and minoring in Animal Behavior.
+I moved from town to town in Connecticut seeing the different aspects of life and hardship.
+I am the founder and president of Becker FFA Collegiate Chapter, that is regulated by National FFA.
 FFA is the largest youth organization in the U.S and serves to develop their potential for premier leadership, personal growth, and career success through agricultural education.
 There are many competitions at the high school level.
 However, the college level is used to give back to the community, help high school students reach their goals, and advocate for agriculture.